 As part of our ongoing process to monitor risks, we monitor the credit collection process, which is the most important element in our credit process.
 We analyze, evaluate and monitor every loan.
 Special attention is paid to non-performing loans, and stricter measures are used to monitor these loans.
-See "-Critical Accounting Policies-Loan loss reserves."
+See "-Policy for Allowances for Loan Losses."